Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 },
 ```

 The **search volume** declares the space in which the search will occur.
-Two vectors define the bounds of this volume: `"min"`, which points to the corner with the lowest coordinates and `"max"`, which points to the *origin of the block* in the opposite corner.
+Two vectors define the bounds of this volume: `"min"`, which points to the corner with the lowest coordinates and `"max"`, which points to the *origin of the block* in the opposite corner of the prism.
 The coordinates of the maximum corner therefore extend 1 block in each dimension beyond what is given by the `"max"` vector.
-As an example, the following search volume actually covers 8 blocks, not 1:
+As an example, the following search volume actually covers 8 blocks (2 in each dimension), not 1:

 ```json
 "search_volume": {